 - Requires dexterity in handling delicate and hazardous materials.

 - Ability to accurately discern colors and accurately measure out laboratory materials.

-- May require a valid vehicle operators license and evening and/or weekend working hours on-campus.
+- May require a valid vehicle operator's license and occasional evening and/or weekend working hours on-campus.

-- Employment is dependent upon passing a University-specified medical evaluation related to the use of respiratory protection equipment
+- Employment may be dependent upon passing a University-specified medical evaluation related to the use of respiratory protection equipment.

 Notice of Non-Discrimination, Equal Opportunity and Affirmative Action